 Data from the Bureau of Labor Statistics as of May 2017.2

 Social Work Associations in New Jersey

-- The National Association of Social Workers (NASW): New Jersey Chapter – The New Jersey chapter of the NASW, the largest chapter in the world, advocates for the social work profession, provides continuing education opportunities and works on issues of workplace safety, compensation, and education debt relief.
+- The National Association of Social Workers (NASW), New Jersey Chapter: Advocates for the social work profession, provides continuing education opportunities and works on issues of workplace safety, compensation, and education debt relief.

 Frequently Asked Questions

 Question: Can I begin practicing independently once I become registered as an Licensed Clinical Social Worker (LCSW)?

 Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in New Jersey, you are eligible to practice without any supervision.